Canard explosion and relaxation oscillation in planar, piecewise-smooth, continuous systems: Introduction

 \section{Introduction}

-Canards are trajectories of fast/slow dynamical systems that remain near a repelling slow manifold for $\mathcal{O}(1)$ time.
+Canards are trajectories of fast/slow dynamical systems that pass from an attracting slow manifold to a repelling slow manifold, and remain near the repelling slow manifold for $\mathcal{O}(1)$ time.
 In smooth, planar systems with fast and slow nullclines that intersect transversely, the counterintuitive canard trajectories often appear as the limit cycles resulting from a Hopf bifurcation that occurs as the intersection point nears a fold (or local extremum) of the fast nullcline.
 If the fast nullcline, also called the {\it critical manifold} is `S'-shaped, then the limit cycles grow into the relaxation oscillations that one would expect to see based on the stability of the slow manifolds.
 The limit cycles, also called Hopf cycles or {\it canard cycles} are short lived, and the transition to the more intuitive relaxation oscillations happens so rapidly that the transition is called a {\it canard explosion}.
 This paper extends canard explosion results for piecewise-smooth, continuous (PWSC) Li\'{e}nard systems.

 Fast/slow systems are usually analyzed using {\it geometric singular perturbation theory} (GSPT).
 GSPT relies on the ability to study the fast and slow dynamics separately, and provides the tools required to piece the full dynamics together from the parts.
 However, the basic theory breaks down at local extrema of the critical manifold because the fast and slow dynamics become tangent (and hence there is no longer a separation of time scales, locally).
+GSPT can be extended to degenerate points such as extrema using a various dynamical systems tools such as blow-up \cite{ksGSP}.
 For an in-depth introduction to GSPT, the reader is directed to the paper by Jones \cite{gsp}.

 If the slow nullclines do not intersect the critical manifold at a fold point, then the fold point is a singularity of the slow dynamics.
 If the intersection occurs at the fold point, however, then the fold point becomes a removable singularity and is called a {\it canard point}.
 In the singular limit (i.e., when the small parameter $\eps=0$), canard points allow trajectories of the slow flow to cross from from a stable branch of the critical manifold to an unstable branch (or vice versa).
 When perturbing away from the singular limit, the trajectories that cross between branches with different stability perturb to canard trajectories for $\eps$ small enough \cite{ksGSP}.